yhordi/ShiftSlot/README.md

 #### Change log

+#### 1.0.3: Canellation validation
+- A worker signed up for a show cannot cancel their shift if it is within two days of the show.

 #### 1.0.2: venue authorization
-- Users can now be given authorization to work specific jobs at specific venues
+- Users can now be given authorization to work specific jobs at specific venues.

 #### 1.0.1: bug fixes